Galbenshire/MegaStruct-Engine/datafiles/ReadMe.txt

 - Mega Man
   Standard Mega Man beaviour
 - Proto Man
+  Slightly more agile then his brother
-  No shield yet, but he does offer slightly more agility over his brother His feet are a bit slippery tho, and he takes more damage from stuff
+  Has a shield that deflects most shots when jumping (Proto Shield-style reflecting not yet implemented) His feet are a bit slippery tho, and he takes more damage from stuff
 - Bass
   Instead of a charging Buster, he has a aimable, rapid-fire one